Persona 2: Eternal Punishment

 Persona 2: Eternal Punishment (Note: Known in Japanese as Perusona Tsū: Batsu (ペルソナ2 罰)) is a 2000 role-playing video game developed and published by Atlus for the PlayStation.
 It is a direct sequel to Persona 2: Innocent Sin and chronologically the third installment in the Persona series, a subseries of the Megami Tensei franchise.
 The game was later remade by Atlus for the PlayStation Portable.
 This version, released in Japan in 2012, did not receive an overseas release.
 The PlayStation version was released on PlayStation Network in 2013.

 Eternal Punishment takes place in the fictional Japanese city of Sumaru.
-Taking place a few months after Innocent Sin, the game follows reporter Maya Amano as she investigates the Joker Curse, a malign phenomenon where people's wishes and rumors are coming true and causing chaos.
+Taking place a few months after Innocent Sin, the game follows magazine reporter Maya Amano as she investigates the Joker Curse, a malign phenomenon where people's wishes and rumors are coming true and causing chaos.
 During her investigations, she and others who join her gain the ability to summon Personas, personified aspects of their personalities.
 The gameplay features turn-based battle gameplay, where characters use their Personas in battle against demons, and a separate Rumor system, where rumors spread around the city can influence events in the characters' favor, either bad or good.

 Halfway through the production of Innocent Sin, writer Tadashi Satomi felt that a fresh point of view was needed in addition to Tatsuya, laying the groundwork for Eternal Punishment.
 Producer Kouji Okada, artist Kazuma Kaneko and composers Toshiko Tasaki, Kenichi Tsuchiya and Masaki Kurokawa also returned.
 While reusing assets from Innocent Sin, the gameplay and Rumor system were improved upon.
 The game's theme song, "Change Your Way", was written by English singer-songwriter Elisha La'Verne based on the game's premise.
 Reception of the game in Japan and the West has generally been positive, with reviewers appreciating improvements over Innocent Sin, the plot, the gameplay systems, and the improved localization compared to the original Persona.